Transporting Hydrocarbons and Economics of Energy Markets

 Gabriel E. Lade, Macalester College

-Ivan J. Rudik, Cornell University
+Ivan J. Rudik, Cornell University and NBER

 The Costs of Inefficient Regulation: Evidence from the Bakken